 Presentism holds that, in the temporal realm (that is to say, apart from eternal and aeviternal entities), only present objects and events exist.
 Now, if statements about past events and objects are true, then there must be something that makes them true.
 But in that case, the “truthmaker objection” to presentism holds, past objects and events must exist.
-I’ve argued in that this objection is greatly overrated.
+I’ve argued in previous posts that this objection is greatly overrated.
 Indeed, for the reasons I gave there, I can’t myself fathom what all the fuss is about.
 William Lane Craig seems to agree.
-In his book (which I reviewed recently ), he has occasion briefly to address the issue.
+In his book God Over All (which I reviewed recently in First Things), he has occasion briefly to address the issue.
 Craig writes:

 [I]t seems indisputably true that ‘There have been forty-four US presidents’.
 The non-existence of most of them is no impediment to our quantifying over past US presidents.
 To infer from the truth of such statements that time is, in fact, tenseless and that past and future individuals are on an ontological par with present individuals would be to draw a breathtaking metaphysical inference on the basis of the slim reed of the neo-Quinean criterion of ontological commitment.

 It is noteworthy that in debates over presentism, tenseless time theorists tend simply to presuppose without argument that quantification is ontologically committing, and so our ability to quantify over past/future individuals in true sentences is taken to commit us to their existence… It never seems to occur to tenseless time theorists that our ability to quantify over purely past/future individuals in true sentences might be a good reason to reject the criterion of ontological commitment which they unquestioningly presuppose… [I]t is far more obvious that, for example, the [past-tensed] statement ‘Some medieval theologians wrote in Latin’ is true than that the neo-Quinean criterion of ontological commitment is true. (pp. 117-18)